Lifestyle Read Time: 3 min

 Prevent a Rift: Money Tips for Newlyweds

-Research suggests that 70% of married millennial couples argue about financial decisions more than any other topic.
+One survey found that 35% of couples attribute stress in their relationship to financial issues.
 This could explain why some experts say financial problems are one of the top reasons marriages fail.1,2

 Fortunately, when couples work together to address their finances, they may be able to mitigate many of the problems money may cause in a marriage.